Managing animal waste and odors in the backyard

 Concentrating animals in a backyard setting inevitably produces manure and associated odors.
 If not managed properly, this can lead to unsanitary conditions for the animals, attract flies and pests, cause nutrient runoff into waterways, and create nuisance issues with neighbors.
 Effective waste management is crucial for health and neighborly relations.

-- Implement regular cleaning schedule5
+- Implement a regular cleaning schedule5

-📌 husbandry4/16/2025, 10:32:54 PM
+📌 best practice4/16/2025, 10:32:54 PM

-🛠️ Shovel, Rake, Scraper, Wheelbarrow or muck bucket
+🛠️ Shovel, rake, scraper, wheelbarrow or muck bucket

 - Compost manure properly5